hermh4cks/Write-ups/Portswigger/1.SQLi/Blind_with_conditional_errors.md

 ![image](https://user-images.githubusercontent.com/83407557/169846508-c3987f72-d92d-467a-9082-729621022ca5.png)

-## STEP 2 Using true and false Select statement to cause an error
+# Step 2: Using true and false Select statement to cause an error

 In oracle I need to select from something, which I will use the always valid table *dual*.